Department of Audits

 Much of the benefit from audit work is not in the findings reported or the recommendations made, but in their effective resolution.
 The Department conducts follow-up reviews to determine if reported audit recommendations are properly implemented by City agencies.
 Follow-up reports are issued to the Board of Estimates disclosing the status of implementation of audit recommendations.

-The Department of Audits plans to perform the following audits and non-audit services for Fiscal Year 2016.
+The Department of Audits plans to perform the following audits and non-audit services for Calender Year 2017.

 Department of Audits

 8:30 am - 4:30 pm, Mon. - Fri.